 Specifically, we work on advancing AI research motivated by the grand challenges of the American Academy of Social Work and Social Welfare and the UN Sustainable Development agenda.
 A particular interest of ours is focusing on problems faced by under-served communities around the world, and trying to develop AI-driven tools and techniques to tackle these problems.
+While developing these solutions, a key focus of our is to ensure that our algorithms do not exacerbate existing health/social/economic inequities in society.

 Examples of research projects include (i) AI for raising awareness about HIV among homeless youth; (ii) AI for mitigating substance abuse crisis among homeless youth; (iii) AI for helping smallholder farmers to mitigate the impacts of climate change; and (iv) AI for designing optimal testing policies for COVID-19.